xrtze/WLED-Utils/sp511e_wled.md

 to get it connected to your network and configured.

 Once your basic setup is complete, go back to the "LED Settings" page.
+- Set the LED Output Pin to GPIO 3.
 - Configure IR by selecting "JSON remote" as the remote type.
 The IR pin is 5, but should already be set for you.
 Once you select "JSON remote" a control will appear to upload the config.
 Upload the 38-key config found [here](https://kno.wled.ge/interfaces/json-ir/json_infrared/).
 - Configure the two additional buttons.
 The power button (pin 2) is set as button 0 because its default behavior is to toggle off and on.
 Set button 1 to pin 13 ("M" button) and button 2 to 14 ("S" button).
 - You will need to make presets for each button action to make the "M" button cycle through effects create on preset with API Command of `FX=~` and save to ID 100.
 Then make a second preset with `FX=~-` and save to 101.
 To cycle speed with the "S" button, you want to take bigger steps.
 The API commands would be `SX=~16` and `SX=~-16`.